AymerickTilly/Cloud-Computing/README.md

-Here's a README for your GitHub repo:

----

 # RAIR Clothing — Cloud Computing Project

 A cloud-native e-commerce web application built as a university team project.
 RAIR Clothing is an online fashion platform targeting New Zealand customers, allowing users to browse and purchase clothing, manage their cart, and track orders — while giving store administrators tools to manage inventory and fulfil orders.